Dental Care For Everyone!

-But if you have dentures fitted immediately after the removal of several teeth, the gums and bone will alter in shape fairly quickly and the dentures will probably need relining or remaking after a few months.
+But, if you have dentures fitted immediately after the removal of several teeth, the shape of the gums and bone will alter fairly quickly and the dentures will probably need relining or remaking after a few months.

 Occasionally, your gums may need to be left to heal and alter in shape for several months before dentures can be fitted.

 A partial denture is designed to fill the gaps left by one or more missing teeth.
 It’s a plastic, nylon or metal plate with a number of false teeth attached to it.

 It usually clips onto some of your remaining natural teeth via metal clasps, which hold it securely in place in your mouth.
 It can easily be unclipped and removed.